therealartifex/networks/README.md

 # networks
-Programming assignments for LeTourneau University course COSC 3603-01, "Networks and Data Communications"
+This is a repository of programming assignments for LeTourneau University course COSC 3603, "Networks and Data Communications".
+Consists of mostly Python, with a smidge of Ruby.